 Taxpayers who are going through a divorce or a marital separation often have questions about the tax ramifications associated with the receipt of maintenance and/or child support payments.
 Before filing your taxes, it is important to fully understand the tax laws and tax consequences that are applicable to your situation.
 In spite of the difficulties that you are experiencing, the IRS will still expect you to file your taxes correctly and on time.
 Using a tax professional to prepare and record your taxes during a divorce can provide you with the peace of mind you need during these times of confusion and financial uncertainty.

-The amount of maintenance paid to a former spouse is deductible and may be claimed in the year paid on the IRS Form 1040.
+Maintenance, was previously defined by the IRS, as earned income and taxable to a recipient in the year received.
+Further, previously, the amount of maintenance paid to a former spouse was deductible and could be claimed in the year paid on the IRS Form 1040.

 2. Child support payments are not considered taxable income

 Child support payments are neither deductible by the payor nor taxable to the payee.
 When you total your gross income to see if you are required to file a tax return, do not include child support payments received.